TypeScript

 Type : unknow

-is a similar, but safer alternative toany
+unknownis a similar, but safer alternative toany.

 example: